PrefectHQ/prefect/docs/concepts/work-queues.md

 - `set-concurrency-limit`  sets a concurrency limit on a work queue.
 - `clear-concurrency-limit` clears any concurrency limits from a work queue.

+### Advanced patterns

+#### Priority queues
+Work queues can be used to more precisely control the delivery of work to agents.
+For example, an agent could be started with two work queues, one for high-priority work and one for lower-priority work: `prefect agent start -q high-priority -q low-priority`.
+In the UI, the low-priority queue could be configured with a low concurrency limit to ensure that its runs don't "crowd out" the high-priority ones.

+#### Local debugging
+As long as your deployment's infrastructure block supports it, you can use work queues to temporarily send runs to an agent running on your local machine for debugging by running `prefect agent start -q my-local-machine` and updating the deployment's work queue to `my-local-machine`.